 What’s Next, Alaska?

-The time to look ahead of the cyclic problem-solving we find in the here & now begins today.
+The time to look ahead of short term problem-solving and create tomorrow’s possibilities, begins today.

 In order to adapt and thrive, we need to stop continuing the same conversation of budgets, restrictions, and waiting around for federal money.

 Alaska Version 3 is here to support the work of Alaskans who want to strengthen Alaska’s communities, people, and opportunities — resulting in a vibrant, self-sufficient, and globally relevant Alaska that supports its’ rural and urban citizens and economies for generations to come.

 About Alaska Version 3’s Work:

 the resources, tools, opinions and point of views, etc. involving the future of our state.